Study: Russia’s Sputnik V vaccine appears safe, effective

 Algeria will begin producing the Sputnik V vaccine “within the coming weeks,” Kamel Mansouri, the head of Algeria’s national agency for pharmaceuticals, said Tuesday.
 The first batch of 50,000 doses arrived in Algeria last week.

-The European Medicines Agency said the developers of Sputnik V recently asked for advice on what data they needed to submit for the agency’s experts to consider recommending that the vaccine be licensed across the 27-nation European Union.
+The European Medicines Agency said the developers of Sputnik V recently asked for advice on what data they needed to submit for the vaccine to be licensed across the 27-nation European Union.

 Hungary’s first shipment of Sputnik V — 40,000 doses — arrived on Tuesday, Foreign Minister Peter Szijjarto said on Facebook.
 Hungary expects to get enough Sputnik V vaccine to treat 1 million people in the next three months.